-In accordance with the guidelines of the North Carolina High School Athletic Association (NCHSAA), middle and high school students must have passed a minimum load of work during the preceding semester to be eligible at any time during the present semester.
-The semester is normally considered half of the academic year.
-All students must also meet local promotion standards, set by the Local Education Agency (LEA) and/or the local school.
-Middle and high school students are considered to meet MICS promotion standards by passing all courses required for promotion to the subsequent grade level.
-Should a student fail to have a passing grade average for a year-long required course at the conclusion of the second quarter, the student will be placed on academic probation for the third quarter.
+- i.
+Should a student fail to have a passing grade average for a year-long required course at the conclusion of the second quarter, the student will be placed on academic probation for the third quarter. - ii.
 A student on academic probation will be considered as meeting MICS promotion standards for the duration of the third quarter; however, if at the end of the third quarter a student on academic probation does not have a passing overall grade average for any course required for promotion, the student no longer meets promotion standards and therefore is ineligible to participate in athletics.